CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

 \subsubsection{\textbf{$\epsilon$-DFS Sampling Strategy}}

 In addition to the temporal evolution pattern, the unique and discriminative structural pattern of each node is also indispensable for the pre-training of DGNNs~\cite{qiu2020gcc}.
 A naive way to capture the unique structural pattern is conducting a random walk starting from node $i$ to generate the subgraph~\cite{perozzi2014deepwalk}, which is equivalent to the depth-first search (DFS) rooted by node $i$.
-However, such vanilla DFS will miss the temporal pattern that evolved over time in the dynamic graph scenario.
-We further extend the vanilla DFS with temporal-aware selection and propose a structural $\epsilon$-DFS sampler for maintaining both structural and temporal patterns.
+However, such vanilla DFS will miss the temporal order that evolved over time in dynamic graphs.
+We further extend the vanilla DFS with temporal-aware selection and propose a structural $\epsilon$-DFS sampler for maintaining both structural and temporal characteristics.

 Following the definition of $T_{i}^{t} = \{t_u | (i, u, t_u) \in\gE^{t}, t_u < t\}$ in Subsection \ref{e-bfs}, we chronologically sort all the 1-hop neighbors from $\gN_{i}^t$ as $\mathcal{NS}_{i}^t$, and select the most recent interacted $\epsilon$ neighbors: